grodansparadis/vscp-doc-spec/vscp_tcpiplink.md

     send $variablename

-**Important note** datetime is introduced in version *1.12.20.0*
+**Note** datetime is introduced in version *1.12.20.0*

 The GUID is given on the form MSB-byte:MSB-byte-1:MSB-byte-2…….
 The GUID can also be given as ”-” in which case the GUID of the interface is used for the event.
 This GUID is constructed from the Ethernet MAC address and some other parameters to be globally unique.
+It always consist of hexadecimal values without a preceding “0x”.

 **datetime** is UTC date time (Coordinated Universal Time) on ISO format
     YYYY-MM-DDTHH:MM:DD